ericatsydney/ericatsydney.github.io/_posts/2016-06-26-shell-and-linux.markdown

 # search 'js' folder in current direcotry
 find . -type d -name js
 {% endhighlight %}

+- sed
+sed is the stream editor, but can edit files directly too, with the following:
+{% highlight shell%}
+sed -i -e 's/foo/bar/g' filename
+{% endhighlight %}

+- how to pass parameter

+`$0` is the string value of command itself

+`$1` is the 1st parameter

+`$2` is the 2nd parameter and so on...

 - package management: `yum install` and `apt-get`